 Early Years Education

-Within the EYFS Framework their are seven areas of learning: 3 Prime Areas and 4 Specific Areas.
+Within the EYFS Framework there are seven areas of learning: 3 Prime Areas and 4 Specific Areas.
 When planning and guiding activities practitioners will reflect upon these areas as well as the Characteristics of Effective Learning which are the different ways that children learn.
-You will notice links to the EYFS and Characteristics of Effective Learning on your child's tapestry profile.
+You will notice flags to the EYFS and Characteristics of Effective Learning on your child's tapestry profile.

 Prime Areas